gidato/container-extensions/README.md

-# PSR Container
+# Gidato Container

-This repository holds all interfaces/classes/traits related to [PSR-11](https://github.com/container-interop/fig-standards/blob/master/proposed/container.md).
+This repository holds all interfaces for extending PSR container to standardise use of factories, as well as creating new instances.

-Note that this is not a container implementation of its own.
-See the specification for more details.
+This allows common access for use with other container implementations through use of bridges (eg for Laminas and Laravel).

+For example, where Laravel uses make(), and Laminas uses build() this interface uses create() and will require a bridge to allow use of either of those services.